Bhairavasimha: Rule

 Bhairavasimha was a politically adept king.
 He had friendly relations with the king of Lanka.
 There was an exchange of envoys between the two countries.

 Patronage to Vedic learning

 During the reigns of the King Bhairavasimha, a famous Yajna Tank was established at Jarahattiya near the Tarsarai railway station, where 1400 Mimansakas were living for conducting Yajna and teaching of Mimansa.
 Similarly, at his court there was the eminent Naiyayika called as Pakshadhara Mishra.
 He was the then head teacher of the Nyaya Shastra in the kingdom.
 The famous logicians Vasudeva Sarvabhauma and Raghunatha Siromani of Nadia in Bengal came to Mithila for learning Nyaya Shastra from the teacher Pakshadhara Mishra.

+During his reign, Vardhamana Upadhyaya was appointed as the judge of the court.